dsltan/ProjGCData/README.md

 # TIDY DATA FILE
 file name:  HARmean.txt
-This is the data file created at the end of the run_analysis.R script.
+This is the data file created at the end (Step 6.) of the run_analysis.R script.
 In this data set, each record shows a subject's mean measurement for a specific activity-feature_axialdirection combination.

 No. observations: 5,940
 No. of variables: 6 variables